-The series uses DC power sources of 11 to 14VDC or 18 to 40VDC, including batteries of 12, 24, and 36 volts, selectable via the P3 jumper.
-The 700B Series will supply up to 5 amperes of continuous current to the motor.
-It is available in either a basic open loop (700BDC), a basic closed loop (701BDC), and a full featured closed loop (703BDC), and all can drive motors with sensor spacings of 60 or 120 degrees, selectable via the P2 jumper.
+The series uses DC power sources of 11 to 14VDC or 18 to 40VDC, including batteries of 12, 24, and 36 volts, selectable via jumper.
+The 700B Series will supply up to 5 amperes of current to the motor.
+It is available in both open (700BDC) and closed (701BDC) loop versions, and can drive motors with sensor spacings of 60 or 120 degrees, selectable via jumper.

 A 14 position terminal strip connects the control to the DC power source, the motor, the speedpot, and the forward/reverse control switch.
-There is a 1⁄4" spade pin that can be used for inhibiting the control.
-The control's PC board carries the minimum speed, maximum speed and current limit trimpots for the 700BDC, an additional gain trimpot for the 701BDC, as well as accel and decel trimpots for the 703BDC.
-The 703BDC model also has a selectable jumper pin as a means for selecting a speedpot input operating modes of unidirectional or bidirectional center off (wigwag) mode.
+The control's PC board carries the minimum speed, maximum speed, current limit, and gain trimpots as well as a means for selecting the input voltage and sensor spacing.